Students from abroad

 For more information, please visit the government's website.

-PLEASE NOTE: You will need to allow sufficient time to book your appointment as some countries have lengthy waiting periods.
+Please prepare for this as early as possible so that there are no delays to your visa being issued or arrival into the UK.
+You will need to allow sufficient time to book your visa appointment as some countries have lengthy waiting periods.
 For information, check the website belonging to the country from where you are applying for a visa.

-To find out how to apply for a visa in your home country, please visit the Student visa website.
+To find out how to apply for a visa in your home country, please visit the Student Visa website.

 If you are unsure about the requirements for getting a student visa, or need any other advice, please contact the NFTS Registry: registry@nfts.co.uk.